MartinWie/ohmyzsh-theme-mad/README.md

 My personal oh-my-zsh theme.
 ![logo](https://raw.githubusercontent.com//MartinWie/ohmyzsh-theme-mad/master/logo.png)

-## Introducion
+## Image
 ![mad](https://raw.githubusercontent.com//MartinWie/ohmyzsh-theme-mad/master/mad.png)

-Just a normal zsh theme
+Just a normal zsh theme.
+Displays the time a command took to execute.
+Feel free to copy/mix it with your own this is also built on top of other themes.

 ## Usage
 REF: [Oh-My-Zsh External themes](https://github.com/ohmyzsh/ohmyzsh/wiki/External-themes)